How To Build A Beautiful Stone Garden Pond In 8 Simple Steps

 A garden pond - or water garden as it is sometimes called - can be any size or shape.
 It can be simple and small or large and dramatic in scale.
 It provides the perfect spot to sit and relax - and the sound of gentle water or the glint of the shimmering surface on a summer day will be the ideal backdrop for those unforgettable moments spent with friends, family or alone.

-A garden pond adds instant appeal to any garden.
+Garden ponds add instant appeal to any outdoor space.
 It can be left with simple planting or include waterfalls, cobbles, fountains, boulders or gravels.
 Natural decorative stone creates beautiful edging and can be used to define the boundary of the garden pond, establishing its shape, style and colour - most importantly, it helps create an environment where aquatic plants and wildlife can flourish.

 Here are the 8 easy steps to creating your own garden pond.